ExaDigiT/Documentation/README.md

 ## 🧩 overview

-exadigit integrates real telemetry data, simulation models, and visualization tools to enable:
+ExaDigiT integrates real telemetry data, simulation models, and visualization tools to enable:
 - energy-efficient supercomputer operation
 - predictive maintenance
 - ar/vr-enabled exploration of power, cooling, and workloads

-for more information, contact: **Wes Brewer** at [brewerwh@ornl.gov](mailto:brewerwh@ornl.gov)
+For more information, contact: **Wes Brewer** at [brewerwh@ornl.gov](mailto:brewerwh@ornl.gov)

 -----------------------------------------

-# Documentation
+# Instructions for building documentation

 This is the ExaDigiT documentation source.
 The documentation is deployed at [https://exadigit.readthedocs.io/](https://exadigit.readthedocs.io/).